yutianwuldeo/GR6901/week3_git.md

 Git **branches** allow for non-linear or differing revision histories of a repository.
 At a point in time, you can split your repository into multiple development paths (branches) where you can make different commits in each, typically with the ultimate intention of merging these branches and development changes together at a later time.
 Some reasons for wanting to split your repository into multiple branches is to experiment with different methods of solving a problem (before deciding which method will ultimately be merged) and to work on different problems within the same codebase (without confusing which code changes are relevant to which problem).

-First of all, set up your username and email:
+First of all, set up your username and email in the terminal (we are doing almost everything in the terminal this week unless otherwise specified):

 ~~~
 git config --global user.name "Yutian Wu"